TJ Wrangler vs YJ

 Background

-The TJ is the sequel to the YJ and the second-ever Wrangler model to be sold.
+The TJ was the second-ever Wrangler model to be sold.
 It was produced from 1996 to 2006.
 Visually, the TJ took a step back, borrowing many of the design cues of the original CJ Jeep, returning to the old circular headlights and traditional windshield wipers.
 For all intents and purposes, the TJ exemplifies the typical Wrangler look.
 In terms of broad performance differences, the TJ recouped some of the lost off-roading abilities of the YJ by raising the vehicle a tad and swapping leaf springs for a coil spring- suspension system.
-Besides these few performance improvements, the TJ really did just begin as a YJ in different clothes.
-While the later TJs from 2003-2006 began to diverge farther from the YJ, up until that point, they both shared some of the same engine options, transmissions, and axles.
+Aside from these performance tweaks, the YJ and TJ Wrangler shared many of the same engine, transmission, and axle options until 2003.

 YJ vs TJ Wrangler: Engine Options

-The transition from YJ to TJ was a bit slow at first, with the TJ carrying over the 2.5-liter straight 4 and the 4-liter inline 6 engines at first, eventually replacing them in 2002 for the DOHC 2.4-liter.
-That being said, the engines from the YJ were tuned to perform better on the TJ.
+The transition from YJ to TJ was a bit slow at first, with the TJ carrying over the 2.5-liter straight 4 and the 4-liter inline 6 engines at first.
+In 2002, these would be replaced by a DOHC 2.4-liter.

 Engine | Horsepower | Torque (lb.-ft.) |